winitzki/scall/tutorial/programming_dhall.md

 ### Monads are automatically applicative

-If it is known that a functor `F` is a monad, we can define an `Applicative` evidence for that functor.
+If it is known that a functor `P` is a monad, we can define an `Applicative` evidence for that functor.

 ```dhall
 let monadApplicative